Melissa George: 1999–2008: Film breakthrough

 After a supporting role in Steven Soderbergh's 1999 neo-noir crime film The Limey, she was cast in a supporting role, Cleo Miller, in the 2001 black comedy Sugar & Spice and had a minor role in David Lynch's critically acclaimed Mulholland Drive, which opened at the 2001 Cannes Film Festival.
 She starred in several unaired TV pilots, including the lead role in Lost in Oz, an original sequel to The Wizard of Oz, inspired by the Oz books of L. Frank Baum.
 After the pilot was filmed, a significant amount of time passed before the decision was made to film a second episode.
-However, by then George's contract had lapsed, and, as she had just moved to America, she didn't want to move back to Australia to shoot it.
+However, by then George's contract had lapsed and she didn't want to move back to Australia to shoot it, as she had just moved to America.
 Ultimately, a second episode was never shot and the show was never picked up.

 She starred in the short-lived ABC drama-comedy Thieves, co-starring John Stamos.
-She starred in the sixth season premiere of the WB series Charmed, had a minor role opposite Renée Zellweger and Ewan McGregor in the 2003 romantic comedy Down with Love and was originally cast as Susan Freeman in the American series Coupling based on the British series of the same name.
-After "an audition from hell", George was cast and filmed the pilot, but the network (NBC) then fired the writers and replaced George and her fellow castmembers Breckin Meyer and Emily Rutherfurd with Rena Sofer, Colin Ferguson and Sonya Walger, respectively.
+She starred in the sixth season-premiere of the WB series Charmed, had a minor role opposite Renée Zellweger and Ewan McGregor in the 2003 romantic comedy Down with Love, and was originally cast as Susan Freeman in the American series Coupling based on the British series of the same name.
+After "an audition from hell", George was cast and filmed the pilot, but the network (NBC) then fired the writers and replaced George and her fellow castmembers Breckin Meyer and Emily Rutherfurd with Rena Sofer, Colin Ferguson, and Sonya Walger; respectively.
 The series lasted only four episodes and show creator Steven Moffat blamed NBC's meddling as the reason for the show's failure, saying that they "fucked it up because they intervened endlessly."
 George later commented that she "dodged a bullet" by being replaced before the show aired.

-In 2003, she landed the role of Lauren Reed on the ABC television series Alias.
+In 2003, she had a role in two episodes of Friends, where she played Molly, the early babysitter for Ross and Rachel's baby, Emma.
+Also in 2003, she landed the role of Lauren Reed on the ABC television series Alias.
 She had auditioned to play lead character Sydney Bristow, but lost out to Jennifer Garner.
 When that happened, ABC cast her on Thieves instead.
 It was originally planned that George would guest-star for several episodes but she was quickly upgraded to regular.
 To explain her character's accent (George is Australian), the writers wrote that she was born in the United States but grew up in London.
 George left the show at the end of the third season, saying that "I got offered a couple of films so I decided to kind've [sic] move on."